Farmland preservation

 Farmland preservation is a joint effort by non-governmental organizations and local governments to set aside and protect examples of a region's farmland for the use, education, and enjoyment of future generations.

-They are operated mostly at state and local levels by government agencies or private entities such as land trusts and are designed to limit conversion of agricultural land to other uses that otherwise might have been more financially attractive to the land owner.
+Programs in the United States are operated mostly at state and local levels by government agencies or private entities such as land trusts and are designed to limit conversion of agricultural land to other uses that otherwise might have been more financially attractive to the land owner.
+Through different government programs and policy enactments farmers are able to preserve their land for growing crops and raising livestock.
 Every state provides tax relief through differential (preferential) assessment.
+Easements are a popular approach and allow the farms to remain operational.
 Less common approaches include establishing agricultural districts, using zoning to protect agricultural land, purchasing development rights, and transferable development rights.
 It is often a part of regional planning and national historic preservation.
+Farmland preservation efforts have been taking place across the United States, such as in Virginia, Minnesota, Maryland, Florida, and Connecticut.

 History

 New Jersey passed the Farmland Assessment Act of 1964 to mitigate the loss of farmland to rapid suburban development through the use of favorable tax assessments.
+The act dealt with how the land is assessed for taxes based on the productivity level of the land.
+The thinking behind this act was that by helping cut the taxes on the farmland, local farmers would be more likely to stay in business.
 But by the late 1970s, the value of farmland had outstripped the tax benefits of the act, so the state purchased deed restrictions on farms through the Agriculture Retention and Development Act of 1981.

-Regional efforts in Monmouth County, New Jersey include the Navesink Highlands Greenway, a project of the Monmouth County Farmland Preservation Program, which, along with the Monmouth Conservation Foundation, purchased the development rights of the Holly Crest Farm in Middletown in September 2008 for US $2.5 million.
+Through the Agriculture Retention and Development Act of 1981, the State of New Jersey to purchase the easements along the farms thus preventing the construction and rezoning of these areas into industrial, commercial, residential, and/or otherwise areas.
+Per the State, as of 2022, the act has helped save some 2,800 farms amassing 247,517 acres.
+Regional efforts in Monmouth County, New Jersey include the Navesink Highlands Greenway, a project of the Monmouth County Farmland Preservation Program, which, along with the Monmouth Conservation Foundation, purchased the development rights of the Holly Crest Farm in Middletown in September 2008 for US$2.5 million.
 Over 20 percent of county farmlands and open spaces are permanently preserved.

-American Farmland Trust was established in 1980 to preserve farmland and promote sustainable farming practices.

-The Genesee Valley Conservancy was founded in New York in 1990.

-Management of protected farmland

-Conservation easement is one approach used to manage protected farms.
+This area is delineated as a land-trust which means that the land itself is publicly owned, so when purchasing a home, the purchaser is buying the building itself and also entering a long-term lease with the land-owning entity.
+The land trust covers some 665 acres and covers a variety of rural to urban communities.
+Managed by an executive board and a board of trustees, they make decisions regarding land-use keeping in mind the principles of conservation and sustainability.